 As distasteful as this pervasive sense of entitlement is to me, if I’m being honest, I can see myself in the way those children approach Jolly Old Saint Nick.
 Because I sometimes approach my Maker in prayer with that same selfish attitude.

-I have an easier time asking God to supply my needs than thanking Him for what He’s already provided.
+I have an easier time asking God to supply my needs than giving thanks with a grateful heart for what He’s already provided.
 After all, my needs, my wishes, my desperate desires remain at the forefront of my mind, whether I’m praying at a particular moment or not.

 Yet God calls me to cultivate an attitude of gratitude: